dylanninin/dylanninin.com/_posts/2013-12-23-git_server.md

 ##Others

-* Local Repositories: Interally supported as Git is designed for distributed development.
+* Local Repositories: Internally supported as Git is designed for distributed development.

 * [GitLab](https://github.com/gitlabhq/gitlabhq): Project management and code hosting application powered by Ruby on Rails.